-This dress, woven by Lydia Novillo, in a women’s cooperative in Formosa, Argentina illustrates the continuation of an important South American textile tradition through a contemporary lens.
-The tradition stems from the weaving practices of the indigenous people of South America, the Wichi, who live primarily in Formosa, an isolated area in northern Argentina.
-Originally settling near the Bermejo and Pilcomayo Rivers they were semi-nomadic, agricultural people who also relied on fishing during the dry season.
-For centuries they have used the fibers of the chaguar, from the bromeliad family, to weave fishing nets, bags, and other objects, which continue to sustain many of the communities today. ... more
+This dress, woven by Lydia Novillo in a women’s cooperative in Formosa, Argentina, is a contemporary interpretation of an important South American textile tradition.
+The tradition stems from the weaving practices of an indigenous people of South America, the Wichi, who live primarily in Formosa, an isolated area in northern Argentina.
+Originally settling near the Bermejo and Pilcomayo Rivers, they were a semi-nomadic, agricultural people who also relied on fishing during the dry season.
+For centuries, they have used the fibers of the chaguar, a plant in the bromeliad family, to weave fishing nets, bags, and other objects that continue to sustain many of the communities today.

 Using an interconnected looping technique, Novillo makes a beautifully executed and graphically dynamic halter dress that incorporates variations of the traditional diamond pattern of the rattlesnake into the dress.
 More tightly woven loops in the midsection help cinch the dress to naturally form a waistline, and crocheted edging around the dress, as well as in the halter straps, finish the garment.
 This particular dress took the weaver one month to make.
 The process of making the fiber is even more time-consuming.
 After the chaguar leaves are picked, they are mashed with a stone to retrieve the pulpy fiber.
 The fiber dries for one to two months, after which it is twisted together to make a yarn that, although initially rough, softens over time resulting in a wearable fabric.